-The Council has developed and approved a new 'Growth Prospectus for Taunton' which feeds into a higher-level Somerset Growth Plan - this document sets out an ambitious vision, commitment and a clear direction for the growth of Taunton's economy over the period to 2028, together with an outline of the key schemes needed to deliver Taunton's full economic potential.
+- The council has developed and approved a new 'Growth Prospectus for Taunton' which feeds into a higher-level Somerset Growth Plan this document sets out an ambitious vision, commitment and a clear direction for the growth of Taunton's economy over the period to 2028, together with an outline of the key schemes needed to deliver Taunton's full economic potential.
 In addition, a project was completed in 2013 to deliver a 'Taunton Rethink', which is a short sharp health-check of the Taunton Vision, and sets out a refreshed set of ambitions and plans for the future of Taunton Town Centre.
-A robust Programme Management approach and governance structure is being established in 2014 to coordinate the delivery of the council's growth outcomes.

-- The 2013/2014 Performance Outturn Report and Annual Accounts review our performance over the last year.
+A robust Programme Management approach and governance structure is being established in 2014 to deliver the council's growth outcomes. - The 2013/14 Performance Outturn Report and Annual Accounts review our performance over the last year.
 An Annual Report is also published highlighting some practical examples of our activities, achievements, financial position and performance. - The council's Joint Management Team, Scrutiny Committees and the Executive review our performance and delivery of the strategic and service delivery plans and priorities on a quarterly basis.
-All performance and finance reports are published on the council's website. - Additional performance monitoring reports for key service delivery partners are also reviewed by the management team and Scrutiny committees (e.g. Southwest One, Somerset Waste Partnership, Tone Leisure). - The Taunton Deane Partnership comprises key agencies within the public and voluntary sectors that seek to tackle both urban and rural deprivation.
+All performance and finance reports are published on the council's website. - Additional performance monitoring reports for key service delivery partners are also reviewed by the management team and Scrutiny committees (eg Southwest One, Somerset Waste Partnership, Tone Leisure).

+- The Taunton Deane Partnership comprises key agencies within the public and voluntary sectors that seek to tackle both urban and rural deprivation.
 The focus of activity within Taunton is North Taunton, Taunton East, Wellington and the rural areas.
 The TDP have prepared the Priority Areas Strategy and Action Plan (PAS).
 This was developed through extensive consultation and engagement.
 The PAS contains four themes: building strong communities, improved access to services, improving the lives of the most vulnerable families and improving the look and feel of priority areas.
 A revised version of the PAS will be published in summer 2014.
 The TDP also supports the delivery of the Troubled Families agenda and the Somerset Health and Wellbeing Strategy - Actively supporting the Halcon One Team model which recognises the government agenda of joining up public services at the point of delivery.
-This model is a new 'way of working' (as opposed to a formal project) and has delivered significant outcomes to the community particularly around reduced crime, as well as the deployment of existing resources more effectively 'on the ground' reducing costs to the public purse.
-Our structure proposals look to extend this model across other parts of Taunton Deane.
-Governance arrangements exist with the involvement of senior officers and Portfolio Holders at Strategic, Tactical and operational levels. - To ensure the Council makes best use of resources and provides value for money to service users, Service Plans and service profiles have been developed, which include: financial and personnel resources and performance and service cost comparisons with other similar authorities (benchmarking).
+This model has delivered significant outcomes to the community particularly around reduced crime.
+Our structure proposals look to extend this model across other parts of Taunton Deane. - To ensure the council makes best use of resources and provides value for money to service users, Service Plans and service profiles have been developed, which include: financial & personnel resources, and performance & service cost comparisons with other similar authorities (benchmarking).
 Work is continuing to build benchmarking data into on-going performance reports.